Blog Post

 This guide should answer your question, “Why is my website not on Google?“.

-There are quality guidelines for websites, set out by Google that will determine whether a site is deemed fit to rank on the search result pages.
+There are quality guidelines for websites set out by Google that determine whether a site is deemed fit to rank on search results pages.

-That is, when someone searches a set of keywords a site must meet certain criteria to have a chance to rank.
+That is, when someone searches for a set of keywords, a site must meet certain criteria to have a chance of ranking.

-Following that, if the site is understood and meets requirements Google will index your site, meaning it is added to the huge database.
+Following that, if the site is understood and meets the requirements, Google will index it, meaning it is added to its huge database.

 Then different pages on your site will be ranked for different key terms depending on usability and localisation.
 Here is how to get started.